The 2025 Student Academy Awards competition is open for submissions.

 As long as the film was made as part of your coursework and you were graded/received credit, you don’t have to be studying in a filmmaking program to qualify.

-What if I have 5 directors?
+What if I have more than 3 directors?

 As per our rules, the SAAs honor up to three credited directors.
 If your film has more than three directors, please submit the names of up to three who are the most responsible for creative content.
 Credits must be settled before the film is considered for an award.